Two South Dakota State University graduate students have been awarded for their work in studying swine viruses.

 He said that the infected animals began producing antibodies to fight the virus after five days, and typically recovered within two weeks.

 Understanding the mechanisms of viral interactions with host immune responses

 At CRWAD, Fernandes received first place in the poster presentation award category by the American Association of Veterinary Immunologists Awards.

 The study she presented evaluated the role of B- and T-cell epitopes on protection against porcine reproductive and respiratory syndrome virus, a common swine virus that causes millions of dollars in losses every year to the swine industry.
 Fernandes’ study focused on evaluating the potential contribution of small regions of PRRSV proteins (epitopes) on protection against PRRSV infection and disease.

 According to Fernandes, there are other ways to manage PRRSV, but researchers are still searching for safer and more efficacious vaccines to induce immunity to the virus.
 B- and T-cell epitopes have been known to help, but their capacity of producing a protective immune response is unknown.

 In the study, pigs were immunized with two constructs, one containing B-cell epitopes and the other with T-cell epitopes.
 Animal responses were measured and the protective efficacy was evaluated after infection with PRRSV.
 Despite detectable levels of antibodies against B-cell epitopes, the animals were not protected against PRRSV.
-These results suggest that despite being targeted by the immune system, these epitopes and the respective immune responses may not contribute for protection against PRRSV.
+These results suggest that despite being targeted by the immune system, these epitopes and the respective immune responses may not contribute to protection against PRRSV.

 Fernandes said that PRRSV is a complex virus and the study provided important insights about the virus interactions with the pig immune system.
-Additional studies are current underway to evaluate the immune responses elicited against the T-cell epitopes.
+Additional studies are currently underway to evaluate the immune responses elicited against the T-cell epitopes.